ESPHome Media Player for Home Assistant

 - Routed controls — play/pause, next, and previous are automatically sent to whichever player is active (music or linked).

-To enable this, set the optional Source Input Media Player field in the device's configuration to the entity ID of the media player connected to your input (e.g. media_player.apple_tv).
+To enable this, set the optional Linked Media Player field to the entity ID of the media player connected to your input (e.g. media_player.apple_tv).
 Leave it empty to disable.
-See Source Inputs for setup instructions and compatibility.

 Speaker grouping